gladly-team/next-firebase-auth/README.md

 #### `withAuthUser({ ...options })(PageComponent)`

 A higher-order function to provide the `AuthUser` context to a component.
 Use this with any Next.js page that will access the authed user via the `useAuthUser` hook.
+Optionally, it can client-side redirect based on the user's auth status.

 It accepts the following options: